IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 ## Usage

-To run a preprocessing pypeling run the following:
+To run a preprocessing pipeline run the following:

 ```bash
 python3 src/data/main.py
 ```
 In the `main.py` follow the instractions regarding provinces, features, and years of interest.
 Adjust it for your needs.

-To run a preprocessing pypeling run the following:
+To run a model setup and training pipeline run the following:

 ```bash
 python3 src/model/main.py
 ```

+## Authors

+Supervisor: Juan Diego Cárdenas-Cartagena
+Student: Iulia Capralova

+## Acknowledgements

+I would like to thank to my supervisor, Juan Diego, for his support, continous feedback, and endless enthusiasm in the topic that encouraged me throught the entire project.

+I also wish to thank University of Groningen for giving access Hábrók High Performance Computing (HPC) cluster, which made it possible to bring this project to reality.